muscles; body; bones; movement; involuntary; voluntary; fibres; skeletal; nerves; cramp; spasm; strain;

 Because your muscles are made of protein, a healthy diet which has milk products, fish and meat will help your muscles to get the protein they need to build up to be strong and healthy.

-You can learn more about muscles by doing an interactive quiz at the following web site
+Hi 'Nearly teens' - you can learn more about muscles by doing an interactive quiz at the following web site

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.